mrkem598/dyno_data/README.md

 # Future Goal
 ***

-#### This analysis can be used to expand the research for apartment density in Washington D.C. based on apartment size and price range.
+#### This is a very rich data and many different types of models/applications can be gleaned from it by adding Census, Weather and Geographic datasets.
+Cleaning the data took the longest - there is still more cleaning yet to be done.